Dr. Richard Burke recently fulfilled a longtime ambition of spending a semester living and teaching overseas.

 Although teaching and making presentations kept him busy, Dr. Burke did make some time to explore the countryside.
 A traditionally nomadic country, Kazakhstan features large regions with pristine, unsettled environments.
 Dr. Burke especially enjoyed seeing petroglyphs in a rock wall that were carved 4,000 years ago.

-Dr. Burke is enjoying his return to the Lynchburg College campus, where he is teaching courses on composition, children’s literature, the Romantic Period, and the capstone course for English majors this semester.
+Dr. Burke is enjoying his return to the University of Lynchburg campus, where he is teaching courses on composition, children’s literature, the Romantic Period, and the capstone course for English majors this semester.
 Among other things, he enjoys not having to think so carefully about the words and idioms he uses, not all of which were well known in Kazakhstan.

 “I don’t have to worry about the words I choose being understandable,” he said.
 “I expect that my sense of humor comes across more clearly, too.”